-If you leave us with a prescription for Opioids, you must talk with the Pharmacist who fills your script about the instructions for use.
+If you leave us with a prescription for opiod, you must talk with the Pharmacist who fills your prescription about the instructions for use.
 These questions need to include:

-- How many times a day to take the medicine and if the medicine should be taken with food - Whether the medicine will affect other medicines you use - How to manage the side effects. - How to safety store these at home and when/how to dispose of them so that they are not accidently used by anyone else in your family.
+- How many times a day to take the medicine and if the medicine should be taken with food or without food - Whether the medicine will affect other medicines you use - How to manage the side effects. - How to safely store these at home and when/how to dispose of them so that they are not accidentally used by anyone else in your family